mediocre/mehdown/README.md

 - `/roll notation or --help` - Roll the dice
 - `/shrug` - ¯\\\_(ツ)\_/¯
 - `/tableflip` - (╯°□°）╯︵ ┻━┻
-- `/whatdog image-url` - What dog is this?
 - `/youtube text` - Post a random YouTube video

 ## Supports a subset of BBCode tags